Understanding Granny Flat Financing Options

 - Proof of the dependent relative’s age, severe mental impairment, or disability.

-- Evidence of the dependency, such as financial support or the need for care.
+- Evidence of dependency, such as financial support or the need for care.

-- Documentation confirming the self-contained nature of the annexe, such as a separate entrance, kitchen, and bathroom facilities.
+- Documentation confirming the annexe’s self-contained nature, such as a separate entrance, kitchen, and bathroom facilities.

-It is essential to submit the application and supporting documents promptly to avoid any delays in receiving the Council Tax benefits.
+Submitting the application and supporting documents promptly is essential to avoid any delays in receiving the Council Tax benefits.

 Benefits of Council Tax Exemption